GabrielReisSantos/gabrielsmind_report-templates/README.md

 This repository contains **raw Markdown templates** for cybersecurity reporting.
 The goal is to keep reports **consistent, professional, and easy to reuse** across different domains: Red Team, Blue Team, and Exam reports.

-No design, no heavy formatting — just the **raw content structure** inspired by professional pentest reports (e.g., iteratec style).
+No design, no heavy formatting — just the **raw content structure** inspired by professional pentest reports (e.g., iteratec style, etc).

 ---